mozilla-services/screenshots/README.md

 * [Issues with the needs-discussion label](https://github.com/ianb/pageshot/issues?q=is%3Aopen+is%3Aissue+label%3A%22needs+discussion%22) are for discussion at the next meeting.
 We don't have a plan for open meetings (not that we don't want them, we just don't have a plan), so this is largely for internal use.

 Issue tags otherwise aren't very structured.
 [Experiment](https://github.com/ianb/pageshot/issues?q=is%3Aopen+is%3Aissue+label%3Aexperiment) means that the implementation should focus on creating something usable for analysis (i.e., something we can play with), not a committed feature.
 [Research](https://github.com/ianb/pageshot/issues?q=is%3Aopen+is%3Aissue+label%3Aresearch) is primarily analysis of other products that do something interesting, or some source material that could provide insight.
 Input on these (things like "I like this because...") is very helpful!

+Code contributions are not encouraged at this moment (January 2015), because the code is all throw-away, and if you contribute something we'll probably throw it away too.